Quantum spin ice in three-dimensional Rydberg atom arrays: Diagnosis of the quantum spin liquid

 In the confined phase, monopoles are condensed, so $\chi_{\mathcal{C}}^M$ should be a nonzero constant.
-In the deconfined phase, by the argument of Ref.~\cite{fredenhagen1986}, the numerator of Eq.~\eqref{eq:bffm_m} decays to zero faster than the denominator as the length of $\mathcal{C}$ increases.
+In the deconfined phase, by the argument of Ref.~\cite{fredenhagen1986}, the numerator of Eq.~\eqref{eq:FM_m} decays to zero faster than the denominator as the length of $\mathcal{C}$ increases.
 Therefore, in the deconfined phase, $\chi_{\mathcal{C}}^M$ goes to zero as the length of $\mathcal{C}$ increases.
 In the Higgs phase, even though there is no long-range order in the monopole string and both the numerator and denominator go to zero, by the argument in Ref.~\cite{fredenhagen1986}, the ratio (i.e.~$\chi_{\mathcal{C}}^M$) approaches a nonzero constant as the length of $\mathcal{C}$ increases.
-But distinguishing this non-zero constant from zero in finite-size numerics and experiment may be challenging (similar to the situation for $\chi_{\mathcal{C}}^E$ in the confined phase).
+But distinguishing this nonzero constant from zero in finite-size numerics and experiment may be challenging (similar to the situation for $\chi_{\mathcal{C}}^E$ in the confined phase).
+The behavior of the Fredenhagen-Marcu order parameters in various phases is summarized in Table~\ref{tab:correlators}.